An Introduction to DigitalOcean Spaces

 Known issues and bugs you may encounter when using Spaces include:

-- Transmit 5 does not work with Spaces.
+- While some compatibility issues with Transmit 5 were solved in the Transmit v.
+5.0.5 release, it is not yet compatible with Spaces.
 Please use Transmit 4 as a workaround.

 List-objects-v2 pagination does not work

 Spaces currently supports v2 of pre-signed URL functionality.
 If your tool/library supports it, please force v2 pre-signed URLs as many tools/libs will default to v4.